 Sexual harassment at the Southeastern California Conference will not be tolerated in any form.
-If an employee encounters verbal or physical sexual harassment from supervisors, fellow employees, clients or non-employees on the premise, the following steps should be taken immediately:

-- 1. The complainant should report the incident(s) to the department director or Human Resources Director immediately.
-In lieu of the Human Resources Director, the individual may be designated by Administration.
-Originally the complaint may be made verbally or in writing.
-If a verbal complaint is received, the employee should be asked to reduce it to writing.
-A discussion should be conducted in an objective and thorough manner with both parties and both parties should be notified not to discuss the matter elsewhere due to the confidentiality of the complaint and the investigation process. - 2.
-The Human Resources Director, or designee, will talk confidentially to all involved persons and determine whether an act of unwanted sexual harassment did occur.
-Written statements will be obtained as appropriate.
-If it is determined the complaint is valid, immediate and appropriate disciplinary action will be taken.
-Depending on the severity of the harassment, discipline may include a written warning, relocation, suspension or termination.
+If an employee encounters verbal or physical sexual harassment from supervisors, fellow employees, clients or non-employees.
+The complainant should immediately report the incident(s) to the department director or Human Resources Director immediately.
+(In lieu of the Human Resources Director, an individual may be designated by Administration.)
+The complaint may be made verbally or in writing.
+If a verbal complaint is received, the employee will be asked to reduce it to writing.